milkmansson/project-dice/README.md

 [Toit MPU6050 driver/library](https://www.github.com/milkmansson/toit-mpu6050)
 implementation.)

-## Parts Required
-I built this with parts I had on hand.
-Construction with other hardware and drivers is definitely possible, but may require some work.
-- Toit - The platform needs to be installed on your ESP32, follow the instructions found here.
-- ESP32 based DFRobot ESP32c6 Beetle (for the size constraints and very basic battery management built-in.)
-- MPU6050 I2C based motion sensing device.
-(It could be argued that newer devices would be better choices, however this module is still cheaply available and good enough for this use case.
-When I have other devices to hand, they cans be incorporated!)
-- SSD1306 I2C based OLED Screen.
-- LED and resistor for indicating state (Optional).
-- Connecting wires and other minor materials.
-- Lipo battery compatible with ESP32 board, and the expected device enclosure.
-(Note polarity of the JST connector on commercial battery modules from overseas - these may not be the same as your ESP32 when they arrive.)

 ## How it works (State Machine)
 | Stage | Interaction | Behind the scenes |
 | - | - | - |